padrino/padrino-docs/guides/05_controllers/08_custom-conditions.html.md

 # Custom Conditions

-Padrino has support for Sinatra’s custom route conditions as well.
+Padrino has support for Sinatra's custom route conditions as well.
 This allows you to apply custom condition checks to evaluate before a route is executed for an incoming request: